Guest Post Written by Dr. Syed Furqan Ahmed (The Author)

 About the author: Syed Furqan Ahmed

 Dr. Syed Furqan Ahmed, DHMS, is a registered Homeopathic Medical Practitioner from Islamabad, Pakistan.
 He retired prematurely as a pilot and took up the challenge to heal the sick as he belonged to a family of very first of homeopaths since 1955.
-He can be contacted at email@example.com
+You can view his website at https://www.homeoconsultant.com/ He can be contacted at firstname.lastname@example.org

 The Copyright is reserved with the author (Syed Furqan Ahmed).
 All opinions are that of the author